m-kovalsky/Tabular/README.md

 ### [Cancel User Query](https://github.com/m-kovalsky/Tabular/blob/master/CancelUserQuery.cs "Cancel User Query")

 Run this script in [Tabular Editor](https://tabulareditor.com/ "Tabular Editor") against a live-connected model to cancel user queries over a given threshold.
 Simply enter the threshold (in seconds) in the 'thresholdSec' parameter.
+This script specifically avoids cancelling data refresh operations and can be customized to not cancel queries run by a list of user names.

 ### [Data Preview - Table](https://www.elegantbi.com/post/datapreview "Data Preview")
 Run this script in [Tabular Editor](https://tabulareditor.com/ "Tabular Editor") against a live-connected model while selecting a single table within the TOM (Object) Explorer.
 It will return a data preview of the table.